jabez007/arcanaeum/src/blog/posts/2024-11-10-ssh-server-setup.md

 **What you'll need:**

 - An old laptop (pretty much anything from the last 10 years will work)
+  - I've even done this on a Gateway from 2010 with _only_ 4 GB of RAM
 - A fresh Linux installation (Ubuntu, Debian, or similar)
 - 20 minutes of your time